Veterinary Nurses

 You’ll most likely find me working on next-day surgical/consult forms, greeting you and your loves as you come into the clinic, assisting with the nursing team or even doing courtesy calls to make sure your loves ones are as happy and healthy as can be.

-Prior to working at The Dog Clinic, Tash completed her Certificate II in Animal Studies, and is pursuing further study in Certificate IV Veterinary Nursing this year.
-Tash has a miniature dachshund called Nala who is 4 years old – they like spending time at the beach and going on walks.
-Tash is super excited to become a part of the Dog Clinic Nursing Team.
+Prior to working at The Dog Clinic, Tash completed her Certificate II in Animal Studies.
+Tash has a miniature dachshund called Nala who is 5 years old – they like spending time at the beach and going on walks.

 Back to Top